 Touch is the first sense we experience and it’s the first of all the senses to fully develop after birth.
 Sight may help us form “the big picture,” but touch adds detail and context.
 You’d have no aversion to touching an image of an open flame.
 But when presented with actual fire, your sense of touch fills in the missing detail; touching it is bound to be dangerous and best left untried.

-Touching also embues objects with a sense of ownership, and people place greater value—emotionally and economically—on things they “own.”
+Touching also imbues objects with a sense of ownership, and people place greater value—emotionally and economically—on things they “own.”

-In direct mail, one way to enhance end-user engagement is through the introduction of special coatings or other physical treatments, like embossing and die cuts; things that change the physicality of an object.
+In direct mail, one way to enhance end-user engagement is through the introduction of special coatings or other physical treatments, like embossing and die cuts; things that change the physicality of a mailer.
 This promotes extended interaction with the piece beyond merely holding it to read.
 It invites the reader to explore with their sense of touch.

 We form memories via encoding of sensory input.
 The greater the number of senses used to encode a memory, the stronger it becomes.
 So it should come as no surprise that experiencing something through sight combined with touch makes it vastly more memorable than by looking alone.